Zookal/magento-mock/README.md

 - Mage_Log
 - Mage_Backup
 - Mage_Customer
+- Mage_Checkout
+- Mage_Sales
+- Mage_Cms
 - Mage_Catalog
+- and some more ... test it :-)

 Only if you would like to disable one of the modules above then use this mock module.